enasequence/ena-browser-documentation/help_and_guides/sars-cov-2-submissions.rst

 Assemblies can only be submitted using `Webin-CLI <https://ena-docs.readthedocs.io/en/latest/submit/general-guide/webin-cli.html>`_, using `-context genome`.
 During the process, you must define metadata in the `manifest file(s) <https://ena-docs.readthedocs.io/en/latest/submit/assembly/genome.html#manifest-files>`_.
 Please specify ‘COVID-19 outbreak’ as the ‘ASSEMBLY_TYPE’.

 Any annotations, where provided, are captured according to `INSDC Feature Table Definitions <http://www.insdc.org/files/feature_table.html>`_.

+In alignment with INSDC partners, COVID-19 assemblies will **not** be assigned a GCA accession.
+However, sequence accessions will continue to be assigned, alongside ERZ analysis accessions which are the point of access for the submitted file(s).
+For more details on accessioning, view our `Accessions Guide <https://ena-docs.readthedocs.io/en/latest/submit/general-guide/accessions.html>`_.
+To cite data, top-level project accessions (PRJ...) should be used as these are the most stable long-term accessions.
+View our `guide to cite data <https://ena-docs.readthedocs.io/en/latest/submit/general-guide/accessions.html#how-to-cite-your-ena-study>`_ for further details.

 Submitting Targeted Sequences
 =============================